-- Affordability: Look for schools that are financially feasible for you and your family, and use each college’s Net Price Calculator to estimate the amount you will have to pay.
+Look for schools that are financially feasible for you and your family, and use each college's Net Price Calculator to estimate the payment amount.

 The campus visit is an important part of the college admissions process, and allows prospective students and their families to tour a college, hear from current students and admissions staff, and get a feel for the campus.
-The spring of your junior year is a great time to start visiting colleges that interest you.
-Learn More
+Your high school junior year is a great time to start visiting colleges that interest you.

 The colleges on your list may offer any or all of the following admission timing options, each of which has specific deadlines:

-- Open Admission: The school accepts all applicants who have a high school diploma, a General Education Development (GED) certificate, or a complete high school education in a homeschool setting approved under state law.
+The school accepts all applicants who have a high school diploma, a GED certificate, or a complete homeschooled high school education approved under state law.

 Your college application will include several different pieces, each of which we've highlighted below.
 Learn the details of each required component and stay organized as you pull together your applications.
 Your School Counselor can provide guidance and assistance through this process.

 Depending on the college, you may be required to fill out one of several types of applications.
 Note that not all, but many, schools require an application fee.